 2. Juicy Lucy

-Despite the silly name, this is a burger that Minneapolis natives are serious about.
+Despite the silly name, this is a burger Minneapolis natives are serious about.
 A Juicy Lucy is a cheeseburger with the cheese inside the burger patty rather than on top.
 Gooey cheese oozes out with every bite, so make sure you’ve got plenty of napkins!
-Located only 15 minutes from the University of Minnesota, the 5-8 Club in Minneapolis is one of the best spots to give it a try.
+Only 15 minutes from the University of Minnesota, the 5-8 Club in Minneapolis is one of the best spots to try it.

 3. Fish Fry